 Instructions

-• Sanitize the instant pot steel insert, lid and sealing ring thoroughly.
+• Sanitize the Instant Pot steel insert, lid, and sealing ring thoroughly.
 If you have an extra sealing ring for sweet foods, use it.

-• Set instant pot to PORRIDGE mode for 20 minutes on high pressure.
-When instant pot beeps, let the pressure release naturally.
+• Close the lid with the vent in sealing position.
+Set the Instant Pot to PORRIDGE mode for 20 minutes on high pressure.
+When the Instant Pot beeps, let the pressure release naturally.

 Notes